CoinFundApp/backend_invoices/README.md

 6. Confirm the server is accessible

-- Visit your relay server domain and see if you get the message `Cannot GET /` which is a good sign as it means the server is online and publicly accessible.
+- Visit your relay server domain and see if you get the message `Cannot GET /` which is a good sign as it means the server is online and publicly accessible. (may require reboot, see step 9)

 7. Sync data from other relays